-Review the rest.
+Still, review the rest below.

-Have a very good sense of what is here.

-But mostly come back to it as needed.

-The intellectual and pedagogical matters are above
+Have a good sense of what follows, and come back to it as needed, while remembering that the key intellectual and pedagogical matters are above.

 Assessment

 Assessment and grading will be rigorous.
 Still, the course design allows for some learning and writing as voluntary, as a practice of intellectual stretching without judgement or punishment.
 Final grades will NOT be curved.